bytex-solutions/snamp/docs/gateways/groovy-gateway.md

 ```

 #### Global variables
-All configuration parameters specified at adapter-level will be visible to all scripts.
+All configuration parameters specified at gateway-level will be visible to all scripts.
 For example, you have configured `scriptFile` and `customParam` parameters.
 Value of these parameters can be obtained as follows:
 ```groovy
 println scriptFile
 println customParam